CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/10-document-intelligence.md

 ## Lab overview

 In this exercise, you'll take a look at a prebuilt model in Document Intelligence that is trained to recognize data for receipts.
-Azure AI Document Intelligence is able to analyze and extract information from forms and documents, then identify field names and data.
+Azure AI Document Intelligence is able to analyze and extract information from forms and documents, and then identify field names and data.

 How does Document Intelligence build upon optical character recognition (OCR)?
 While OCR can read printed or handwritten documents, OCR extracts text in an unstructured format which is difficult to store in a database or analyze.
 Document intelligence makes sense of the unstructured data by capturing the structure of the text, such as key/value pairs and information in tables.